KellyInnovation/KellyInnovation.github.io/_posts/2016-09-23-intro-to-django.md

 ---
 layout: post
-title: Introduction to Django: Our First Week
+title: 'Introduction to Django: Our First Week'
 ---

 This week, we started Django.
 I am mostly impressed with its power.
 It is surprising how much is built into this framework and easily accessible.